 For most men who are diagnosed, there is full return to a normal quality of life, including normal sexual function.

-There are support groups for men with testicular cancer, such as the online Smart Patients Testicular Cancer Support Group or True North Testicular Cancer.
+There are support groups for men with testicular cancer, such as the online Smart Patients Testicular Cancer Support Group or Nuts & Bolts.

 Resources for patients include Living with Cancer on the Cancer Australia website, Movember, and the Cancer Support Community website.